“Do I really belong here?”

 Joshua Ryan Butler is pastor of Teaching and Direction at Redemption Church in Tempe, Arizona, and is the author of several excellent, accessible theological books from a Reformed perspective and some articles.

-Jules A. Martinez-Olivieri is a professor (Trinity International University) and scholar who brings a Reformed and deeply Trinitarian lens to important issues and questions raised in Latin American theology.
+Jules A. Martinez-Olivieri is a professor (North Park Theological Seminary) and scholar who brings a Reformed and deeply Trinitarian lens to important issues and questions raised in Latin American theology.

 - A Visible Witness: Christology, Liberation, and Participation (Fortress Press, 2016)